 Ipswich Motorway Upgrade

-“As a local I’ve seen how devastating floods can be for our community, and the impacts on the Ipswich Motorway,” the Premier said.
+“This milestone is another huge win for our community.
+I’ve seen how devastating floods can be for our community, and the impacts on the Ipswich Motorway,” Ms Pugh said.

 The $400 million Ipswich Motorway Upgrade Rocklea to Darra – Stage 1 project is jointly funded by the Australian and Queensland governments, which have each committed $200 million.